Madelen143/Notion-ToDo/README.md

 Could not access env vars so added require line in ToDo.js ran "npm install dotenv --save" to save as dependency

-Notion Page iD = 32 characters after "www.notion.so/"
+Notion Page ID = 32 characters after "www.notion.so/"